 See the full Club Grand Prix rules below for more details

-The qualifying races are as shown here.
+The most up to date results are as shown here.

 How does it work?